 Sustainable forestry certifications explained

-Brambles’ requirement for sourcing certified wood across all regions increases demand for sustainably managed forests and raises awareness of the benefits of forestry certification.
-Certification minimises the risk of contributing to deforestation activity as well as the risk of sourcing wood from controversial regions.
-It also requires the forestry managers to conserve the ecological processes of the forest including its biodiversity value.
-Additionally, it supports communities connected to forestry operations by providing economic and social benefits such as stable and secure employment while protecting human rights.
+Brambles’ requirement for certified sourcing across all regions increases demand for sustainably managed forests and raises awareness of the benefits of forestry certification.
+Timber certification minimises the risk of contributing to deforestation, the risk of sourcing wood from controversial or unacceptable sources and ensures workers’ and human rights are respected.
+It also requires forest managers to conserve the ecological processes of the forest including its biodiversity value.
+Additionally, it supports communities connected to forestry operations by providing economic and social benefits.
+Timber certification is a voluntary process however it is closely monitored through independent third-party assessments.

 Chain of Custody (CoC)

-Certification is available under both FSC® or PEFC™ standards and guarantees wood is sourced from certified forest resources through defined points in the value chain.
-It demonstrates that each step of the supply chain is closely monitored through independent certification bodies.
-CoC is not available in all the regions where Brambles operates however, Brambles aims to influence the uptake of this standard to improve transparency along the forestry products supply chain.
+CoC Certification is available under both FSC® or PEFC standards and guarantees timber originating from certified sourcing is correctly tracked along the supply chain, fair and safe labour practices are in place and human rights are respected.
+CoC certification is not equally available in all the regions where Brambles operates, however, Brambles aims to influence the uptake of this standard to improve transparency along the forestry products supply chain.